View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

 Listen

-- Sexual harassment and assault are issues that affect everyone regardless of gender, race, or identity.
+- Sexual harassment and assault affect everyone, regardless of gender, race, or identity.

-- To ensure your activism is inclusive, identify the perspectives not represented by the group in the room and consider them:
+- To ensure inclusivity, identify voices not represented in the room and consider their perspectives.

 - Specific – What do you want to accomplish?